FAQ

 Do braces hurt?

-The placement of bands and brackets or Invisalign on your teeth does not hurt.
-Once your braces are placed and connected with the archwires or your Invisalign aligners are inserted, your teeth begin to move.
+The placement of bands and brackets or aligners on your teeth does not hurt.
+Once your braces are placed and connected with the archwires or your aligners are inserted, your teeth begin to move.
 You may feel some soreness of your teeth for one to four days.
 Tylenol or Advil works well to alleviate discomfort during this time.
 Your lips and cheeks may need one to two weeks to get used to the braces on your teeth.
 Your orthodontic hygienist will provide you with all the information necessary to make this transition as easy as possible after the appliances are placed.

 How do we take braces off?